 - Post to Chat — Create a room in a chat application from the Engage with xMatters form.

-- ServiceNow Event Log — Log all xMatters event data (such as event and delivery statuses) to a table in ServiceNow
+- ServiceNow Event Log — Log all xMatters alert data (such as alert and delivery statuses) to a table in ServiceNow

 - Inform with xMatters — An "add-on" for ad-hoc FYI type notifications from ServiceNow.

 - Engage CI Support Groups — An "add-on" for including the upstream and downstream CI groups to the Engage with xMatters form.